markally/IWTBA/README.md

 So you want to learn math, marketing, maybe some statistics.
 And you're one of the 13+ million people who have chosen to use online resources like [Coursera](https://www.coursera.org/) to get yourself there.
 Great!
 Browse away, Coursera is structured to be easy to navigate for searches like that.

 But what if you want to be something more specific?
-You want to be a .
-That's a little harder.
-What's more, what if you don't want to be just any data scientist, you want to be [this data scientist](http://www.krux.com/company/join-us/?gnk=job&gni=8a7886654e28c19e014e36414f387156&gns=Indeed) and you've got the job listing to prove it.
+You want to be a programmer.
+What's more, you don't want to be any programmer, you've found your dream job on [Stack Overflow Careers](http://careers.stackoverflow.com/) and you've got the job listing to prove it.

-Put that job posting in to IWTBA and it will return a list of courses you should take, structured and categorized in a way that makes it easy for a user to navigate.
+Put that job listing in to IWTBA and it will return a list of courses you should take, structured and categorized in a way that makes it easy for a user to navigate.

 ## Data